 The Group is therefore subject to volatility in the Income Statement due to changes in the fair values of the derivative financial instruments.
-Further information on the judgements involved is provided in Note 19 to the Regulatory Accounts.
+Further information on the judgements involved is provided in note 19 to the financial statements.

 Impairment of goodwill